 Starting with Windows XP, there is no FTdisk set support on Windows for MBR or GPT disks.
 The only support for logical volumes is through dynamic disks.

-Yes, Microsoft offers MBR2GPT.exe which converts disks from MBR to GPT.
+Microsoft offers MBR2GPT.exe which converts disks from MBR to GPT.

-What file systems are supported on GPT disks?
+File systems supported on GPT disks

 NTFS is recommended on all basic data partitions and all dynamic volumes.
 Windows Setup and the Disk Management snap-in offer only NTFS.
 To circumvent that, the partition or volume must be formatted explicitly via the Format command-line tool.